TheMiningKing/tmk-website-jan-2018/source/_posts/Tor-Proofing-the-World-s-First-Crypto-Shopping-Cart.md

 1. It's a break from the norm
 2. It doesn't work on Tor anyway

-In adopting this feedback, _Thanks y'all!_ I aim to:
+In adopting this feedback _(thanks y'all!)_ I aim to:

-1. Preserve as much mutual anonymity between buyer and seller as possible
+1. Preserve as much mutual anonymity as possible between buyer and seller
 2. Minimize record collection and facilitate record encryption
-3. Minimize database dependency
+3. Minimize database dependencies

 These are challenges huge in their subtleties.
 They haven't been met yet, yet I bet they do get met.